-

 Class E can take on different configurations.
 In some places, you might find corridors of Class E airspace that connect to other areas.
 These spaces often align with instrument flight routes.

 Why this structure?
 The lower layers (700 or 1200) of Class E offer safer IFR operations and allow VFR flights to operate with fewer restrictions.
-The layer above 60,000 feet supports high-altitude balloons and future usage for space tourism and transport.
+The airspace above FL600 (60,000 feet MSL) is designated as Class E airspace.

 Note: Before you take off, review your sectional charts so you know exactly where Class E starts and where it ends along your planned route.